Side cap: Spain

 The gorro de cuartel – referred to variously as gorrillo, gorra, chapiri or platano – was modelled on the later versions of the French bonnet de police and has the same vestigial tassel hanging from the front of the crown.
 The gorro de cuartel was originally known as the Isabellina; a large beret-like headdress which also included a tassel and was worn by the supporters of Queen Isabella II during the Carlist Wars of the mid-19th century.

 It was in common use by both sides during the Spanish Civil War and continued in use by the Francoist forces after the war ended.
 It is now the distinguishing headgear of the Spanish Legion who wear it in barracks and on parade.

 In 2024, the cap would be used by the National Police Corps (National Police) in its Cavalry unit to replace the Baseball cap and which uses it only on the service uniform of this unit.

 Sweden

 Side cap used by the Swedish Police.

 In Sweden this style of headdress is known as a båtmössa (lit. 'boat cap').
 It is mainly used by the Swedish Police Authority, Swedish Customs Service, Community Service Officers and also by Navy, Air Force and Army personnel, most recognizably by the infantry and cavalry units of the Life Guards.

 Turkey

-In Turkey the cap is called 'kayık kep' (lit. 'boat cap').
-The Turkish Air Force personnel employs a navy colored one while the aviation units of the Turkish Naval Forces using a tan cap and the Turkish Land Forces units use a green cap.
+In Turkey the cap is called (lit. 'boat cap').
+The Turkish Air Force personnel employ a navy-colored one, while the aviation units of the Turkish Naval Forces use a tan cap, and the Turkish Land Forces units use a green cap.